What is an Equal Pay audit?

 An equal pay audit will identify any potential risks and ensure that your pay practices are fair and meet the requirement of the Equality Act 2010.

-What is involved in an equal pay audit?
+What is involved in an the equal pay audit process?

-The five steps in an equal pay audit process:
+The five steps in an equal pay review process: